alex028502/symbol-selector/readme.md

 Until recently, every time I had to write café, or 10°C, or El Niño, or jalapeño, or 220Ω, 100μsec, or Paweł, or π, I felt slightly stressed, and usually went to wikipedia or something to copy and paste the symbol I needed.
-Or I wasted brainpower thinking of ways to avoid it - 10degC, 10C, jalepeno, 220ohm, 100usec, L-knee-neo - you know them all.
+Or I wasted brainpower thinking of ways to avoid it - 10degC, 10C, 10oC, jalepeno, 220ohm, 100usec, L-KNEE-KNEE-OH - you know them all.

 I don't use any of these symbols enough to memorize one of those keycodes, or combinations, or remap my keyboard, but I use all of them enough to need a